 You may have noticed a pattern.
 Running a Disney race involves a lot of waiting.
 Once you get to your corral you’ll have a little more time to wait in the corrals.
 Many people stand, others sit.
 In the past, we’ve brought towels that we can sit on for extra padding.
 We leave it behind with the discarded clothing.
 Disney picks up all items left behind and donates them to charity.

 Soon enough, the race will start and you’ll be on your way to completing your magical runDisney race.
-Be sure to check out Part 5 of our series which give tips for running the races and Part 6 will give tips for spectators!
+Be sure to check out Part 5 of our series which gives tips for running the races and Part 6 will give tips for spectators!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.